 Eyewitnesses of the New Madrid earthquakes said, “The surface of the earth rose and fell like the long, low swell of the sea, tilting the trees until their branches interlocked, and opening the soil in deep cracks... landslides swept down the steeper bluffs and hillsides; considerable areas were uplifted, and still larger areas sunk and became covered with water emerging through fissures... high banks [of the Mississippi] caved and were precipitated into the river; sand bars and points of islands gave way, and whole islands disappeared.”
 New lakes, islands, and streams appeared, and much of the topography of the southeastern corner of Missouri was changed completely.
 Within three months, the three largest quakes caused vast destruction, distorted lines of sight and level, and flung objects into the air.
 They were felt throughout 2.5 million square miles and rang church bells in Washington, D.C.

-This section will be updated with more detailed hazard information for this area.
-For now, the following links provide local and statewide earthquake hazard information:
+The following links provide local and statewide earthquake hazard information: